virto-network/virto-sdk/src/vault/README.md

 # Vaults

-To support a wide variety of platforms `libwallet` has the concept of a vault, an abstraction used to retreive private for signing.
+To support a wide variety of platforms `libwallet` has the concept of a vault, an abstraction used to retreive the private keys used for signing.

+## Backends

 ### Simple
 An in memmory key storage that will forget keys at the end of a program's execution.
 It's useful for tests and generating addresses.